 As a new student, plan on taking at least one required course during your first semester.
 You should plan your course load based on your full-time or part-time status and the amount of time in which you plan to complete your degree.
 In the Catalog, you will find templates to be used as models for academic plans.

-Below you will find the suggested courses for students entering in Spring 2014:
+Below you will find the suggested courses for students entering in Fall 2014:

-Wesley Web will be available for registration for all courses.
+Wesley Web will be available for registration for all spring courses.
 You may add or drop courses on-line during this time with no restrictions.
+For information regarding J-Term registration dates, please visit the J-Term webpage.

 AN IMPORTANT NOTE: You must be registered before attending class.